Don't risk it!

-Backing up your files can be a pain in the .. neck .. but you would be gutted if you lost any precious data!
-So here is a simple method to duplicate your Ultrasatan's SD card which is not only effective but takes very little effort.
+Backing up your files can be a pain in the .. neck .. but you'd be gutted if you lost any precious data!
+So here is a simple method to duplicate your Ultrasatan's SD card which is not only effective but takes little effort.
 The requirements are a Mac with an SD slot and a basic knowledge of the Terminal program.

 If you would like to verify this information, type in this command :